-One of the biggest mistakes adults make when photographing kids is shooting from eye level.
-The problem is, you’re probably a lot taller than your kid; in every photo, you are looking down on them, which makes them look smaller than they actually are.
+One of the most significant mistakes adults make when photographing kids is shooting from eye level.
+The problem is, you’re probably a lot taller than your kid.
+In every photo, you are looking down on them, which makes them look smaller than they are.

-You’ll have more success at photography and better, more creative photos, if you play like a kid while you are shooting kids.
+You’ll have significant success in photography and better, more creative photos if you play like a kid while you are shooting kids.
 Don’t be afraid to get on the ground with your kids or tell them to do fun stuff, like make funny faces, leap, or act silly.
 When you play with them, they’ll let down their guard.
 Skip the “say cheese” and get real smiles by photographing while playing.

 Tips: Frame your shots more creatively.
-Use Rule of Thirds to help you position the child away from the centre of the frame to make the shot more dynamic and encourage the viewer’s eye to rove around the frame.
+Use Rule of Thirds to help you position the child away from the center of the frame to make the shot more dynamic and encourage the viewer’s eye to move around the frame.

-Unless you have access to a beautiful, light-filled room, the easiest place to photograph kids will be outside.
-The weather to avoid is overly sunny weather with harsh shadows and the heavy pouring wet weather.
+Unless you have access to a beautiful, light-filled room, the most natural place to photograph kids will be outdoors.
+However, avoid overly sunny weather with harsh shadows and the heavy pouring wet weather.